Isagenix

-Isagenix International LLC is a privately held multi-level marketing (MLM) company that sells dietary supplements and personal care products.
+Isagenix International LLC is a privately held network marketing company that sells dietary supplements and nutritional super food products.
 The company, based in Gilbert, Arizona, was founded in 2002 by John Anderson, Jim Cover, and Kathy Cover.
-In 2017, the company reported revenues of $958 million.
-The company has been challenged for making product claims that are not supported by science.

 History

 Isagenix was founded by John Anderson and Jim and Kathy Cover in 2002.
-Anderson had previously worked in the nutritional supplement industry and Jim and Kathy Cover had experience in the multi-level marketing industry.

-Isagenix expanded into Australia and New Zealand in 2007.

-In February 2009, Isagenix was part of a nationwide recall on peanuts thought to be contaminated with Salmonella, which were used by Isagenix in their Chocolate Dipped Honey Peanut Bar.
-The recall was voluntarily issued by the company, on FDA recommendations.
-No cases of illness were reported.

-Isagenix entered into a business arrangement with biologist William H. Andrews of Sierra Sciences in September 2011, and the following year launched an “anti-aging” product containing several natural compounds that Sierra Sciences had reportedly verified to have "telomere-supporting" properties.
+The company expanded into Australia and New Zealand in 2007.
+In September 2011, biologist William H. Andrews of Sierra Sciences was appointed, and the following year launched an “anti-aging” product containing several natural compounds that Sierra Sciences had reportedly verified to have "telomere-supporting" properties.